adigorla/PACA/README.md

 PACA.nulltest <- paca_null(X, Y, k, nperm = 100)

-# p-value of rejecting the null
+# p-value of rejecting H0 there is no case specific variation PACA PC1
 print(PACA.nulltest$pval)
 ```
 The input data, `X` & `Y` needs to be of form samples-by-features (NxM), where M >> N. The data also need to be standardized along the feature axis.
 Increasing `nperm` increases the precision of the `pval` estimate.